 However, the holidays can also be a time and expectation of excessive spending.
-If you were hoping to spend more than you have been able to save this year, there are some simple ways for you to make cash for Christmas and increase your holiday budget this year.
+If you were hoping to spend more than you could save this year, there are some simple ways to make cash for Christmas and increase your holiday budget this year.

-I always make my kids go through their toys before their birthday and in the fall for Christmas.
-Cleaning out makes room for the toys they will receive, and then I can resell some of the old to make extra money to put toward their new presents.
+I always make my kids go through their toys before birthdays and in the fall for Christmas.
+Cleaning out makes room for the toys they will receive, and then I can resell some of the old ones to make extra money for their new presents.

 While the kids are cleaning out, you may declutter the whole house and make money to add to the holiday budget.

 Things that sell well: